Our Lady of the Holy Spirit Center: Construction of seminary building

 Seminarians praying in the chapel at Mt.
 St. Mary's in 1929.

 It was not until June 1, 1921, that Moeller broke ground on the seminary building.
 The cornerstone was laid on March 16 of the following year.
 By the beginning of classes in 1923, the four classes of major seminarians studying graduate-level theology transferred from the campus of St. Gregory Seminary to the completed Norwood complex, allowing for the reestablishment of the minor seminary formerly housed at that location from 1890 to 1907.

 On October 23, Pietro Fumasoni Biondi, the Apostolic delegate to the United States, solemnly dedicated the new three-story grey brick building, constructed in the same style as the episcopal residence.
 Situated on 16 acres, it boasted 300 rooms as well as chapel, basketball court, and pistol range.
 The seminary chapel initially was simple in its ornamentation, with red curtains and a crucifix of Christ the High Priest hanging above the altar.
 It also was the site of a Mass celebrated by Cardinal Eugenio Pacelli, the future Pope Pius XII, during his 1936 visit to the United States.

-In 1947, the mansion on the property began to house the Teachers College of the Athenaeum of Ohio as well as the Office of Parochial Schools for the Cincinnati Archdiocese following John T. McNicholas' move to the historic Peter G. Thomson House.
+In 1947, the mansion on the property began to house the Teachers College of the Athenaeum of Ohio as well as the Office of Parochial Schools for the Cincinnati Archdiocese following John T. McNicholas' move of his personal residence to the historic Peter G. Thomson House.
 The Teachers College had been housed in the high school building of St. George Church prior, and operated out of the mansion until its closure in the early 1950s.

 The chapel at Mt.
 St. Mary's following the 1974 renovations.

 In 1951, significant cosmetic additions were made to the chapel in a baroque style, along with the addition of painted biblical scenes and symbols of the titles of the Litany of Loreto.
 Following the reforms of the Second Vatican Council, major alterations were made to the chapel in 1975, with chairs replacing pews, allowing for multiple different arrangements of the chapel.
 The Marian symbols on the ceiling were also covered up.